Reading Time: 11 minutes

 What is long-distance driving?

 Trying to get to the ski slopes in Denver on a Friday evening can seem like a right slog, as can driving an hour or two to a family wedding or reunion.
 But that doesn’t really count as a long drive.
-When professional car haulers talk “long distance”, they’re talking about drives that can’t be completed in a single day.
+When professional car haulers talk “long-distance”, they’re talking about drives that can’t be completed in a single day.
 They’re talking about driving ten to fourteen hours a day for several days.
-For example, on routes such as:
+For example, on long-distance cross country routes such as:

 As you can imagine, a long distance trucker drives long distances across multiple states, they have to be extra vigilant.
 But driving for hours can make you tired.
 You may not notice when your mind starts to wander, which is why it is extremely important to stop every two hours for a fifteen minute break.
 Of course, that might seem like a waste of driving time; but ultimately, you’d rather arrive late and alive than not at all…